Jalapeno Popper Dip

 Mixing the Dip

-There’s a lot of creamy stuff in this dip.
+There’s a lot of creamy stuff in this Jalapeno Popper Dip.
 No doubt about that.

 I just did the full fat version because, hey… this is for the Super Bowl!

 If you wanted to make this somewhat healthier though you could: